drakewill-CRL/ROMSorter/README.md

 # ROMSorter
 Detect and rename ROMs and other games.
-Requires .NET 6. current release for ROMSorter (2) is Win-x64 only.
+Requires .NET 6. current release for ROMSorteris Win-x64 only.
 Librarian is available for all platforms.

 Main app: